CCCH9005 China: Culture, State and Society

 Assessment Tasks Weighting

-Tutorial discussion and debate 25
+Tutorial exercises 25

 In-class test 50